zlyreed/TIRED/Leg fatigue/Matlab/ECG_related/README.md

 	  - Note: The parameter changes do not working with all the trials (the results seem pretty sensitive with the parameters).
 Maybe need to flip the ECG data (not working all the time either).

     - check data from a sample trial: use [mhrv_fatigue_test.m](mhrv_fatigue_test.m) (which calls [interparc.m](interparc.m) and run it on the local drive using "E:\ECG\mhrv-master\mhrv_fatigue_test.m")
-	  - need to decide on what to use for nni:
+	  - need to decide on what to use for nni (Notes of 2019/5/17: check with GV see if there is better algorithm to detect R-peaks; the rrioutput from bioMonitor doesn't seem right even after removing the interpolated steps.) :
 		1. rri output from Biomonitor --> remove flat "step" data in rri (using [rmvStep.m](rmvStep.m))--> filtered (use "filtrr") --> maybe resample the nni??
 		2. rri from ECG ("ecgrr") --> resample (interparc) --> filter (filtrr)
 		3. rri from ECG ("ecgrr") --> filter (filtrr) --> resample (interparc)